pivotal/docs-tap/install-tanzu-cli.hbs.md

 1. Sign in to [VMware Tanzu Network](https://network.tanzu.vmware.com).
 2. Go to the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform).
-3. Select `Release 1.3.0` from the release dropdown menu.
+3. Select `Release 1.3.0` from the release drop-down menu.
 4. Click `tanzu-cli-tap-1.3.0` to list the Tanzu framework bundles
 5. Click and download the Tanzu framework bundle for your operating system.
 6. (Optional) If an earlier upgrade attempt failed, you can uninstall the previous version of the Tanzu CLI and associated plug-ins and files.
 See [Remove Tanzu CLI, plug-ins, and associated files](uninstall.html#remove-tanzu-cli) for more information.